cdaringe/factorio-type-kit/docs/_posts/get-started.md

 };
 ```

-When our player stops running, we want to have to restart the acceleration process next time he runs.
+When our player stops running, we want to restart the acceleration process for the next time he runs.
 My original approach was to listen for `keyup` events.
 Alas, Factorio has no key events.
 How else could I determine if the player has stopped running, and thus safely reset the speed modifier?
 Easy!
-On every tick of the game, I can check all players for motion--and turn of the multiplier if they are stopped!
+On every tick of the game, I can check all players for motion--and turn off the multiplier if they are stopped!

 ```typescript
 const onTick = (_evt: OnTickPayload) => {